 Again, I’ll stop short of anything that spoils the story, even though “American Buffalo” has been produced on stage many times and there was even a 1996 movie version starring Dustin Hoffman and Dennis Franz.
 But it still works, partly because of the brilliant rhythms of Mamet’s words, and partly because of the talent of its three cast members.
 Fishburne, who can easily dominate the proceedings of any project he’s involved in, holds back just enough to allow Rockwell to run away with the show.
 Teach is, by nature, the showier part, and Rockwell — with a hangdog mustache and striped or plaid outfits directly out of the play’s 1970s era — takes full advantage.
 It was magical watching these two intense actors up close.
 Criss, meanwhile, holds his own portraying Bobby as weary, quiet, and sad.

 “American Buffalo” offers a glimpse into the world of men with chips on their shoulders who won’t shy away from criminality to achieve momentary success.
-Like Mamet’s other works (“House of Games,” “Things Change,” “Oleanna”), the play hasn’t lost a bit of its bite over the years.
+Like Mamet’s other best works (“House of Games,” “Things Change,” “Oleanna”), the play hasn’t lost a bit of its bite over the years.

 Our third theatrical foray was into “The Minutes,” a relatively new play by Tracy Letts that was originally staged in 2017 by Steppenwolf Theatre Company in Chicago.
 It was scheduled to debut on Broadway two years ago, but COVID reared its ugly head, so everything was postponed until last month.